ProjectHelixCoin/Helix-Explorer/README.md

 https://yarnpkg.com/lang/en/docs/install/

-It is also required to have the Bulwark daemon running in the background.
+It is also required to have the Helix daemon running in the background.
 It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.

-Our geniuses here at BulwarkCorp™ have put together a script to Install Bulwark daemon.
-Just run `bash script/bulwarkd_setup.sh`
+Our geniuses here at Dataloft™ have put together a script to Install Helix daemon.
+Just run `bash script/helixd_setup.sh`

-This will install the latest Bulwark wallet and create a rpc username/password before starting the daemon.
+This will install the latest Helix wallet and create a rpc username/password before starting the daemon.

 ## Manual Install
-`git clone https://github.com/bulwark-crypto/bulwark-explorer.git` - copy repo to local folder.
+`git clone https://github.com/ProjectHelixCoin/Helix-explorer.git` - copy repo to local folder.

 `cd blockex` - change into project directory.